nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 `primary.js`

-> Includes test configuration and runs the benchmarked task via the task file
+> Includes test configuration and runs the task file

 `task.js`

-> The task file.
-Includes the code under test.
+> Includes the actual code under test

 then run: